WWE News: Former WWE Tag Champ, New Independent Star Wants To Face The Undertaker At ‘WrestleMania 35’

 The last time the world saw PCO in WWF/WWE was from 1998 until early 2000 where he competed in the Brawl For All tournament and even in All Japan Pro Wrestling during a talent loan deal.

-No-one really knows just how many matches The Undertaker has left in him or how much longer his professional wrestling career will carry on.
-WWE is going to allow him to do his own thing and when he’s ready to retire, that is when he’ll step away from the ring.
+No one really knows just how many matches The Undertaker has left in him or how much longer his professional wrestling career will carry on.
+WWE is going to allow him to do his own thing, and when he’s ready to retire, that is when he’ll step away from the ring.
 PCO is three years younger than The Undertaker and it’s not to say they would have a bad match at WrestleMania 35, but a lot of things would have to take place for it to happen.